obrienmikej/amazon-aws-playground/certification/aws_certified_sysops_admin_associate/monitoring_elasticache.md

 Memcached
 -should be around 0 most of the time
 -should not exceed 50mb
+-if > 50mb increase memcached_connections_overhead

+memcached_connections_overhead
-memcached_connections_overhead defines the amount of memory to be reserved for memcached connections and other overheard -if > 50mb increase memcached_connections_overhead
+-defines the amount of memory to be reserved for memcached connections and other overheard

 Reddis
 -no SwapUsage metric